The Duck Song

 "The Duck Song" is a song by the American musician Bryant Oden.
 It was released as a lyric video to his YouTube channel on January 21, 2009.
-Following the creation of an animated video of the song by forrestfire101 on March 23, the song went viral and Oden later released the song on digital distribution services on April 21 as the lead and only single of his debut album Songdrops: 30 Songs for Kids, which released November 1.
+Following the creation of an animated video of the song by Forrest Whaley (forrestfire101) on March 23, the song went viral and Oden later released the song on digital distribution services on April 21 as the lead and only single of his debut album Songdrops: 30 Songs for Kids, which released November 1.

 Background and release

 Before releasing the song, Bryant Oden was the owner of the now-defunct humor website innocentenglish.com.
 He spent about a year working on the album, starting in 2008 after his friends and family prompted him.
 Oden did not expect for the song to go viral, saying "I think I lucked into some kind of rare combination of a catchy tune, a good story based on an old joke, and a fun main character."

-Forrest Whaley, known as forrestfire101 online, was fifteen years old when he animated the song.
+Forrest Whaley, known as forrestfire101 online, was fourteen years old when he animated the song.
 He initially reached out to Oden to make a music video for the song, to Oden's agreement.
 Whaley used Microsoft Paint to create the animation.

-Composition
+Plot

-On a daily basis, a duck goes up to a man running a lemonade stand and asks him if he has any grapes, to a negative response.
-The man becomes progressively irritated by the duck as it keeps coming, eventually reaching the point where he threatens to glue the duck to the tree.
+A duck goes up to a man running a lemonade stand and asks him if he has any grapes, to a negative response.
+The man becomes progressively irritated by the duck as he returns, eventually reaching the point where he threatens to glue the duck to a tree.
 The duck, on the next day, then asks if the man has glue.
 He is rejected, but the duck asks again if he has any grapes.
-The man then takes the duck to a store to get grapes and, after eating the grapes, the duck then asks for lemonade.
+The man then takes the duck to a store to get grapes and, after eating the grapes, the duck then asks for lemonade and waddles away.